 As a proud Wii U owner myself, this quote had me feeling a little queasy.
 For months, industry analysts and fans alike have been wildly speculating that the Wii U console is already – after just three years on the market – being slowly phased out.
-This quote by Miyamoto, coupled with the lack of titles discussed at E3, seem to support this dire prognosis.
+This quote by Miyamoto, coupled with the lack of titles discussed at E3, seems to support this dire prognosis.
 With their big new title Splatoon already out, and with just a meager handful of titles announced for the rest of 2015, all the signs are there that Nintendo is starting to give up on its highly unprofitable console.

 Sure, there are some that would say the Wii U hasn’t left Nintendo’s list of priorities: after all, we still have Yoshi’s Wooly World, Xenoblade Chronicles X, Mario Maker, and of course Star Fox Zero, to look forward to this year.
 What’s more, there’s possibly a perfectly reasonable excuse why we didn’t see too much at Nintendo’s E3 presentation.
-Consider this quote from Reggie Fils-Aime, president of Nintendo of America, when asked about a new Samus adventure game:
+Consider this quote from Reggie Fils-Aime, president of Nintendo of America, when asked about a new Samus adventure game: Miyamoto

 “Look, we know that the fans want a straight Samus Aran game.
 We also know that the best way to launch a game like that is to surprise and delight them, to give them a launch date, in an environment like this let them play it vs. what other companies do which is to announce a project that you may not see for five, six years.
 It’s just not the way we do things.
 We know the community wants to see a straight-up Metroid game.
 We know it.” (emphasis mine)

-Perhaps Nintendo haven’t announced much else for the Wii U because they are still a ways off from completing any of their projects?
+Perhaps Nintendo hasn’t announced much else for the Wii U because they are still a ways off from completing any of their projects?
 I would love if this was the case: but there’s a big fly in the proverbial soup here.
 Zelda Wii U.